Yemi A.D.: Life and career

-Yemi Akinyemi Dele was born in 1981 in Communist Czechoslovakia and grew up in Liberec.
-He was raised by Nigerian father who had previously studied at the University of Economics in Prague, and by Czech mother.
-At the age of four, his father was arrested as part of an armed coup and could not return to Czech Republic for another 18 years.
-With the advent of internet connectivity in Eastern Europe, Yemi utilized his technological skills to locate his long-lost father, resulting in the rediscovery of his father and an extended family unit.
+Yemi Akinyemi Dele was born on 4 November 1981.
+He was born ad grew up in Liberec, Czechoslovakia (now the Czech Republic).
+He was raised by a Nigerian father who had previously studied at the University of Economics in Prague, and by a Czech mother.
+When he was four, his father was arrested as part of an armed coup and could not return to the Czech Republic for another 18 years.
+With the advent of internet connectivity in the Czech Republic, Yemi used his technological skills to locate his long-lost father, as well as an extended family unit.

 In July 2010, he came out as gay.

 Career

 At the age of sixteen, Yemi moved to Prague for education and work.
-Soon, he began to teach dance in the Netherlands and Sweden and study Street dance in Los Angeles at MaDonna Grimes, a Hollywood dance school.
+Soon, he began to teach dance in the Netherlands and Sweden and study street dance in Los Angeles at MaDonna Grimes, a Hollywood dance school.

 In 1999, Yemi returned to Prague, Czech Republic, where he founded JAD Dance Company (JAD DC), a Czech and international team of dancers and choreographers.
-Yemi's works and performances have been-well received in many cities around the world including Tokyo, London, Barcelona, Bombay, Los Angeles, Shanghai, Paris and New York.
+Yemi's works and performances have been well received in many cities around the world including Tokyo, London, Barcelona, Bombay, Los Angeles, Shanghai, Paris and New York.

-Yemi also produced the first music video for Ben Cristovao and the music video of American rapper Turbo T. Double's song ATOMS.
+Yemi produced the first music video for Ben Cristovao and the music video of American rapper Turbo T. Double's song ATOMS.

 JAD Dance Company

 Through JAD Dance Company (JAD DC), he focused on his original dance style called Street FUSION.
 One notable work of JAD Dance Company is their collaboration with Kanye West as his principal (main) dancers in his 'Runaway (2010 film).
-Later on, Yemi eventually also set up Dance Academy Prague (DAP); in which people from diverse age groups and ability/experience in dance can come and learn various dance styles such as Hip-Hop, Modern Ballet, Jazz, Contemporary, MTV style, Dance Hall etc. from choreographers with diverse nationalities (up to date, Yemi teaches Street FUSHION in DAP).
-After various training/practice sessions, some students at DAP are given the opportunity to perform live in the streets of Prague, in stages for various corporations and occasions as well as in local and international competitions.
+Later on, Yemi set up Dance Academy Prague (DAP), where people from diverse age groups and ability/experience in dance can learn dance styles such as hip-hop, modern ballet, jazz, contemporary, MTV style, and dance hall, from choreographers of diverse nationalities (up to date, Yemi teaches Street FUSHION in DAP).
+After training/practice sessions, some students at DAP are given the opportunity to perform live in the streets of Prague, on stage for various corporations and occasions, and in local and international competitions.

-JAD Production
+JAD Productions

 In 2010, Yemi founded the globally award-winning production company, JAD Productions, whose portfolio includes clients such as Google, Apple, Coca-Cola, T-Mobile, adidas Originals and Mercedes Benz.
-In 2022, JAD was also recognized for its digital innovation and non-profit initiative responses to pandemic challenges in Central Europe called Anti-Panic.
+In 2022, JAD was also recognised for Anti-Panic, its digital innovation and non-profit initiative responses to pandemic challenges in Central Europe.
 JAD’s original productions range from Teniskology, a European sneaker festival; to Ynspirology, a music, art & culture festival; to Cycles, an immersive theatrical experience.